M-F-Tushar/LeetCode-Problem-Solving/01 - Two Sum/README.md

 ## Weakness

-Sorting is unnecessary for this problem.
+Sorting is unnecessary overhead.

-Since we already use extra memory to preserve original indices, we can use that memory more effectively with a hash map.
+Since we already use extra memory to preserve indices, we can use that memory more effectively with a hash map.

 ---